 Conclusion

 There’s still a lot that would need to be covered for this guide to be a complete reference on XFRM/IPsec in Linux.
-To cite a few, this guide didn’t cover XFRM interfaces, VTIs, ESP-in-TCP, ESP-in-UDP, or XFRM offloads.
+To cite a few, this guide didn’t cover XFRM interfaces, VTIs, ESP-in-TCP, ESP-in-UDP, XFRM offloads, or per-resource child SAs.
 Nonetheless, it should constitute a good basis to configure and troubleshoot XFRM configurations for IPsec tunneling.

 Thanks to Louis, Gray, and Simone for identifying several mistakes and helping with wordsmithing.